Jeznar/GitRepo/Documentation/Work_Log.md

 22.08.09 Automated Dominate Beast, Person, Monster.
 They share an ItemMacro, modify convenientEffects, post chat bubbles, use a hook to take action when the dominated critter is damaged.

+22.08.20 Built Find Familiar with scan of actor directory for familiar options

 [Link back to my Documentation Listing](README.md)